- Duration and Nomenclature:

 (ii) Supplementary/ Re-appear Examinations:

 Supplementary examinations of the 1st, 3rd, 5th and 7th semesters will be held along with the regular semester examinations of 1st, 3rd, 5th and 7th semesters in December and those of 2nd, 4th, 6th and 8th semesters will be held along with regular semester examinations of 2nd, 4th, 6th and 8th semesters in May or on such dates as fixed by the Controller of Examinations with the approval of the Vice-Chancellor.
-However, the supplementary examinations of 7thsemester may be held in the month of May along with that of even semester examinations and that of 8th semester may be held in the month December along with that of odd semester examinations.
+However, the supplementary examinations of 7thsemester may be held in the month of May along with that of even semester examinations and that of the 8th semester may be held in the month December along with that of odd semester examinations.
 A student on the rolls of Faculty or an ex-student shall submit his/her application for admission to an examination on the prescribed form with the requisite certificate duly countersigned by the Dean of the Faculty and examination fee.

 - Distribution of Marks:

 The distribution of marks in various papers shall be as given in the Scheme of Examinations approved by the Board of Studies/the Academic Council.